rasulkireev/obsidian/obsidian/be intentional with your life 202010161552.md

 > - What specifically would I like to learn during my life—spiritually, physically, financially, technically, intellectually?
 About relationships?
 > - How much money will I need to do the things I wish to do?
 By when will I need it?

-THe author gives a good list of questions to ask yourself before starting a business.
+The author gives a good list of questions to ask yourself before starting a business.
 I think this is a great list of question to ask yourself any day.
-People need to live life with intention.
+People need to live [[live life with intention 202010160226]].
 People need to think about reasons behind their actions and choices.
 So, asking yourself these kind of questions on a regular basis will help you stay on a good path towards your actual goals.

 Tags: [[Intention]], [[Life]]